ProviderProtocol/Unified-Provider-Protocol/UPP-1.1.spec.md

 ### 10.4 Tool Execution Flow

-By default, useLLM handles tool execution automatically:
+By default, llm() handles tool execution automatically:

 1. Model returns an `AssistantMessage` with `toolCalls`
 2. If `approval` is defined, it's called first (rejected = error result sent to model)